 How much is registration, how much do I need to fundraise, and what does it include?

-Registration is $100.
-The fundraising minimum for the 5-day event is $2800.
+Registration is $150.
+The fundraising commitment for the 5-day event is $3000.
 This is what is included:

 - Access to donation software via the web, where you can customize your own Personal Fundraising Page to manage your fundraising and donations.
 Plus, fundraising and logistical support from our office staff!